ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 ## Script any object with data
-Right click on database name > Tasks > Generate Scripts …
+`Right click on database name > Tasks > Generate Scripts …`

 ![Script any object with data](ssms_script_objects.gif)

 ## Selecting a block of text using the ALT Key
 By holding down the ALT key as you select a block of text you can control the width of the selection region as well as the number of rows.
+Also you can activate multi line mode with `Shift + Alt` keys and using keyboard arrows to format multi line code.

 ## Script Table and Column Names by Dragging from Object Explorer
 Save keystrokes by dragging
-Drag the ‘Columns’ folder for a table in to auto-type all column names in the table in a single line.
+Drag the `Columns` folder for a table in to auto-type all column names in the table in a single line.
  - Warning: this doesn’t include [brackets] around the column names, so if your columns contain spaces or special characters at the beginning, this shortcut isn’t for you
  - Dragging the table name over will auto-type the schema and table name, with brackets.

 ## Disable Copy of Empty Text